tzzcl/mgu/README.md

 # Code For Minimal Gated Unit(MGU)

-## This repository contains code and some experiments for Minimal Gated Unit.
+## This repository contains code and some experiments for Minimal Gated Unit in paper *Minimal gated unit for recurrent neural networks*.
 For any problem concerning the code, please feel free to contact Mr. Chen-Lin Zhang (zhangcl@lamda.nju.edu.cn).
 ## This packages are free for academic usage.
 You can run them at your own risk.
 For other purposes, please contact Prof. Jianxin Wu (wujx2001@gmail.com)

 ## Operating System: